abagusetty/CMakeBuild/dox/BuildBasics.md

 ~~~

 There are many more CMake commands, options, (and pitfalls) but for the most
-part you'll be interacting with them via the NWChemExBase API, which modifies
+part you'll be interacting with them via the CMakeBuild API, which modifies
 those commands.